Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 This type of cover is based on how many stalls the former has and whether or not it’s been converted (i.e. it isn’t factory standard).
 Regards trailer insurance this should be accompanied with breakdown cover and public liability insurance.

 Tips on getting cheap horse insurance

 - Always compare quotes by asking at least three different companies what they can offer you.

-- Loss of use cover is extremely expensive since it will pay out up to 100% of the value of your horse.
+- Loss of use coverage is extremely expensive since it will pay out up to 100% of the value of your horse.
 Without this, you’ll see a big drop in the cost of your insurance premiums.